mysql-monitoring

 Introduction

 Monitoring the performance of your MySQL database will help identify performance bottlenecks, inefficient queries, and resource-intensive processes.
 By tracking metrics like query execution times, server load, and resource usage, administrators can optimize configurations and fine-tune the database for better efficiency and speed.
 Additionally, monitoring any running process allows for the early detection of potential problems such as server overload, disk space shortages, or network issues.
-It helps in spotting anomalies, system errors, or slowdowns, enabling prompt investigation and resolution before they escalate into critical issues that could affect application performance or cause downtime.
+It helps spot anomalies, system errors, or slowdowns, enabling prompt investigation and resolution before they escalate into critical issues that could affect application performance or cause downtime.

 In this article, we'll detail how to use the Telegraf agent to collect MySQL performance data that you can forward to a data source of your choice.